 Location: Fort Pierce, Florida, Pine Grove Cemetery, 1000 block Avenue L, section 2-N

 Budget: $1000.00 St Lucie County Board of County Commissioners & $6000.00 AJ Brown

 Labor: Highwaymen Artist AJ Brown, assisted by J Brown & Lee Andrew "Pap" Moore

-Brown's devoted contributions of over a month, helped preserve the Highwaymen story, culture, and accuracy which secured Werner's vision as Brown provided the written story text, that served well for the Obelisk.
+Brown's devoted contributions of over a month, helped preserve the Highwaymen story, culture, and the accuracy which secured Werner's vision as Brown provided the history of the written story text, that served well for the Obelisk.